-In reviewing base salaries for executive officers, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data compiled by our external compensation consultant and considered local market conditions, market data, the executive officer's experience and responsibilities, the perceived risk of having to replace the named executive officer and the fact that the executive officers for fiscal 2016 had satisfactorily performed against their prior year's individual performance objectives.
+In reviewing base salaries for executive officers, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data compiled by our external compensation consultant and considered local market conditions, market data, the executive officer's experience and responsibilities, the perceived risk of having to replace the named executive officer and the fact that the executive officers for fiscal 2020 had satisfactorily performed against their prior year's individual performance objectives.

-Our Compensation Committee has made the following changes to the base salary from the prior year's level:
+Our Compensation Committee has made the following determinations on the executive officers' base salary:

-- Mr. Keshav R. Murugesh's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised to \$674,983 from \$613,621 in fiscal 2016.
-The salary revision was effective February 19, 2016. - Mr. Sanjay Puria's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised to \$229,034 from \$194,097 in fiscal 2016.
-The salary revision was effective April 1, 2015. - Mr. Ronald Gillette's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised to \$396,691 from \$385,137 in fiscal 2016.
-The salary revision was effective April 1, 2015.

-• Mr. Swaminathan Rajamani's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised to \$188,289 from \$171,172 in fiscal 2016.
-The salary revision was effective April 1, 2015.
+- Keshav R. Murugesh's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was \$ 806,245. - Mr. Sanjay Puria's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised from \$301,644 to \$334,826 in fiscal 2020.
+The salary revision was effective April 1, 2019. - Mr. Gautam Barai's base salary (including employer contribution towards Provident Fund (Retirement Benefit) is revised from \$312,531 to \$353,173 in fiscal 2020.
+The salary revision was effective April 1, 2019. - Mr. Swaminathan Rajamani's base salary (including employer contribution towards Provident Fund (Retirement Benefit)) was revised from \$256,193 to \$297,188 in fiscal 2020.
+The salary revision was effective April 1, 2019.